raduenuca/generate-faces/README.md

-# generate-faces
+# Face Generation with PyTorch
-Generate Faces Project: Udacity - Deep Learning Nanodegree Program
+Face Generation Project: Udacity - Deep Learning Nanodegree Program

+## Introduction

+This project, uses generative adversarial networks to generate new images of faces.